FlippyJailbreakkk/VytrixDuper/README.md

 **🛠️ Requirements:**

-Windows OS: This tool is built for Windows.
+**Windows OS:** This tool is built for Windows.
-.exe File: Download and run the provided executable file to get started.
+**Python**: Ensure Python is installed as it’s essential for running certain processes in the tool.

 **📥 Installation Instructions:**
 Run the Requirements Installer: Before using the tool, run the provided batch file to install the necessary packages.